How It Works

 How Mapboot event map creation works

-Start with a free Core map, set up the event structure, let Mapboot build the interactive floor plan, then bring each booth to life with approved exhibitor metadata.
+Start with a free Core map, set up the event structure, let Mapboot build the interactive floor plan, then open booths for reservations, extras, and invoice-driven organizer processing.

-Core starts free Groups and floors AI metadata option
+Core starts free Groups and floors Booth extras

 What this process creates